cephalopea/AverageJoe/README.md

 # AverageJoe

-Work-in-progress code for an autocompleting Reddit bot, built using Python/PRAW and Clojure.
+Code for an autocompleting Reddit bot, built using Python/PRAW and Clojure.

+Does not include Clojure .jar file- make sure to compile one before trying to run the code.